 - Savannah, Georgia

-All vehicles shipping to Ghana will arrive in the Port of Tema, which is regarded as the safest port in West Africa.
+Although Accra, the capital of Ghana, is a port, all vehicles shipping to Ghana will arrive in the Port of Tema, which is regarded as the safest port in West Africa.
 To learn more about the arrival port, you can consult the Ghana Ports and Harbours Authority website here.

 Once you’ve determined which port you’ll be using to ship your used vehicle to Ghana, the vehicle must be presented to U.S. Customs at that port.
 In terms of documentation, U.S. Customs only requires what’s necessary to establish ownership of the vehicle and to corroborate the Vehicle Identification Number (VIN) or Product Identification Number (PIN).